 It also has a small outside pocket (where I keep my whole bike tool-kit) that's 2" x 4" x 6", or .7L (50 cu in), for 5.3L total bag capacity (300 cu in).
 Weighs about 14 oz.

-Now, I make these bags out of rare surplus military shoulder bags---by modifying the d-rings, adding the straps, attaching the OYB patch and adding any of the many Options---and by rescuing and re-purposing this already very rare bag away from oblivion in the first place.
+Now, I make these bags out of rare surplus military shoulder bags -- by modifying the d-rings, sewing buttonholes, sewing on attachment points, adding the straps, attaching the OYB patch and adding any other option.
+This transformation rescues and re-purposes this rare bag away from oblivion.